Hidden Gem Japanese Ski Resorts

 These are not secrets, but they are definitely hidden gems relative to the high profile ski resorts in Japan.
 They are not destination resorts where you can park yourself for a week, but rather ski resorts that you include as part of a road trip or multi-resort tour.

 Oze Iwakura in Gunma requires wheels to get there, which helps to keep the gaijin numbers down.
-Oze Iwakura had a little financial difficulty after the tsunami and a key lift closed and some of the other lifts look like they need a major rehaul.
+Oze Iwakura had a little financial difficulty after the tsunami and some of the other lifts look like they need a major rehaul.

 Charmant Hiuchi requires a car to get there and could be tacked onto a Hakuba or Myoko trip.
 The main joys are in the sidecountry and backcountry.